open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/mhalqurashi.md

 Muath Alqurashi Boston / EST Windows 10 Pro v.1511

-Muath Alqurashi is a computer science student from Saudi Arabia.
-He is studying at Suffolk University.
+I am a senior computer science student at Suffolk University, Boston, and I am expected to graduate by the end of August.

 Email: mhalqurashi@suffolk.edu GitHub: mhalqurashi